rachlllg/rachlllg.github.io/docs/_projects/2023-Evaluating_the_impact_of_BMI_on_Cholesterol.markdown

 <!-- DATA CLEANING -->
 <div class='mb-5' id='data-cleaning'>
   <h3 class='mb-3'><u>DATA CLEANING</u></h3>
-  <p>Below is a summary of data cleaning steps performed, details can be found in the <a href='https://github.com/rachlllg/Evaluating-the-impact-of-BMI-on-Cholesterol/blob/main/data_cleaning.Rmd'>data_cleaning.Rmd</a> file in the GitHub repo. </p>
+  <p>Below is a summary of data cleaning steps performed, details can be found in the data_cleaning.Rmd file in the GitHub repo. </p>
   <ol>
     <li>Include only respondents with valid BMI, cholesterol, and glycohemoglobin measurements.</li>
     <li>Include only respondents with valid age and gender.</li>